flancian/garden/index.md

 You can add your own contributions to the index of any Agoras you participate in by adding a resource like `index.md` to your [[garden]] or [[stoa]].
 More in general, resources matching a particular title will show up in matching nodes or Agora locations.

-Please see [[how to edit this Agora]] below if you're interested in contributing or running your own.
+Please see [[how to edit this Agora]] below if you're interested in contributing or [[how to run an Agora]] for instructions for running your own.

 # Nodes
 A [[node]] is a collection of [[resources]] having to do with a topic; a [[thing]] or an [[idea]] or whatever you want it to be.